-13.2 Other Financial Assets:
+12.2 Other Financial Assets:

-2013 2012
+2014 2013

-Non-current accounts receivable to Compañía de Bebidas
+Non-current accounts receivable to Compañía Panameña de Bebidas, S.A.P.I. de C.V., due 2021 Ps. - Ps.
+893

-Panameñas, S.A.P.I. de C.V., due 2021 Ps.
-893 Ps.
-828
+Non-current accounts receivable to Grupo Estrella Azul, due 2016 59

-Other non-current financial assets 176 32
+Other non-current financial assets 98 176

-Derivative financial instruments 250 65
+Derivative financial instruments 3,003 250

 Ps.
-1,319 Ps.
-925
+3,160 Ps.
+1,319

-As of December 31, 2013 and 2012, the fair value of long term accounts receivable amounted to Ps.
-957 and Ps.
-994, respectively.
-The fair value is calculated based on the discounted value of contractual cash flows whereby the discount rate is estimated using rates currently offered for receivable of similar amounts and maturities, which is considered to be level 2 in the fair value hierarchy.
+As of December 31, 2014 there are no significant variances between the fair value and the carrying value of long term receivables.
+As of December 31, 2013, the fair value of long term accounts receivable amounted to Ps.
+957. The fair value is calculated based on the discounted value of contractual cash flows whereby the discount rate is estimated using rates currently offered for receivable of similar amounts and maturities, which is considered to be level 2 in the fair value hierarchy.

-Note 14.
+Note 13.
 Balances and Transactions with Related Parties and Affiliated Companies